NixOS/rfcs/rfcs/0060-content-addressed-paths.md

 ## Old Nix versions and caching

-What happens (and should happen) if a nix not supporting the cas model queries a cache with cas paths in it is not clear yet.
+What happens (and should happen) if a Nix not supporting the cas model queries a cache with cas paths in it is not clear yet.

 In particular, the content (and the existence) of the physical path of the